 If you are looking an LPC Intern Supervisor with extensive mental health experience with flexible hours to fit your busy schedule with work, continuing education needs, and family life-- Please consider me as your supervisor!
-Phone: (361) 688-8200
+Licensed by the State Board of Texas Phone: (361) 688-8200

 Promoting competence, skills building, and confidence in the areas of: